TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out

-We'll go out even further.
+We'll go even further.
 We'll zoom out from the zooming out itself, and get an overview of the zooming out that's continuing to happen in front of us.

 Finally, we can see what's going on.
 It has become meta (ugh, so cliché).
 So now it's time to wrap it all up into a neat conclusion.